 On the 13th of October 2013 my very own mother Jill will run alongside of me.
 Our journey will start with a single step.
 At the conclusion we will have experienced something together truly special and extraordinary.
 My father Brendan will be standing near the finish line with my Spartan singlet.
 The three of us will run into the G and cross the famous finish line together.
 This year, I will become a 10 year Melbourne Marathon Spartan and the number I am given will be my own, always.

 Cyndi experienced some illness during the year but achieved her aim.
+The image at left shows the family collection of tattoos in honour of achieving Spartan status.

 Jon Holmes S0203